Weather StoryAlmanac, microseasons, and the day's weather story.

 How many rainy days does Everett get?

-Everett averages about 134 rainy days per year.
+Everett averages about 134 days with measurable rain or snow each year.

 What hardiness zone is Everett?